kevlar-kt/kevlar/docs/pages/overview/philosophy.md

 # Philosophy

 ## What does it do?
-Each kevlar package produces an attestation regarding [an aspect of] the security state of the Android device running your app.
+Each kevlar package share a common structure: they all produce an attestation regarding [an aspect of] the security state of the Android device running your app.
-The idea behind it is being able to quickly capture every meaningful security information.
+The idea behind it is being able to quickly capture every meaningful security information regarding a certain field, with a certain accuracy.

 These modules provide an array of detection methods which can be used to ensure the app is running in its proper intended environment